KenRoekasa/Neon-Element/README.md

 # Gui
 ## Tasks
 - Ensure that when exiting a local game in the pause menu that the game thread stops
-## Ideas
-- Have the aiController that controls a Player object rather than being an engine.entities its self
-- Player will be tagged enemies, opponents, engine.ai controlled etc...
-- Everything will happen client side first and then confirmed by the server.
-Which then syncs all the game clients to be like server game state
-    - Will probably change
-- Change boundaries when colliding so it will be a diagonal boundary
-- When you die become a ghost that doesn't collide with anyone but can spectate, opacity turned down
-- Constantly check for people in hit area and place into an array and when heavy/light attack is called damage all players in that array